itsvvill/stockUp/README.md

 ## Features to be implemented

+- Ability to delete and edit stocks in stock watchlist
 - Additional metrics for transactions (total number per category, total amount, amount per month)
 - Conditionally showing user stock details if the stock is up